Treating Plugged Ducts Naturally and Quickly

 - A plugged duct happens progressively and is usually only found in one breast.

 - It is typically not associated with a fever.
-If you have a temperature of more than 38,5°C, you should contact your doctor.
-It could indicate a mastitis infection.
+You should contact your doctor if you have a temperature of more than 38,5°C. It could indicate a mastitis infection.

 - Milk supply may decrease temporarily.

 - You may notice some thick, grainy milk.

 - You may feel bruising in the area for about a week after the lump disappears.

 10 Ways to Treat Plugged Milk Ducts Naturally and Quickly

 #1 Remove as Much Milk as Possible